5 Common Mistakes in Reliability Centered Maintenance (RCM)

 Some failures we can accept, because the consequence of the failure is not significant.
 In other cases we might go out of our way to prevent a failure.

-The problem is, in most cases our, preventive maintenance plans and programs don’t achieve this objective.
+The problem is, in most cases, preventive maintenance plans and programs don’t achieve this objective.
 Typically, we spend a lot of effort on maintenance and still experience unacceptable failures.

 And that’s because most preventive maintenance programs don’t apply the principles of modern maintenance.